excell604/api_documentation_writing_sample/README.md

 `node server.js`

+This will start the server, and users can access the Swagger UI documentation locally at: `http://localhost:3000/api-docs`

 ## Postman Collection

-You can find the sample Postman collection [here](https://api.openweathermap.org/data/2.5/weather?q=London&appid=6cb2448603181bcb3ad20d85b05835b1)) to test the API requests yourself.
+You can find the sample Postman collection [here](https://api.openweathermap.org/data/2.5/weather?q=London&appid=6cb2448603181bcb3ad20d85b05835b1) to test the API requests yourself.

-This will start the server, and users can access the Swagger UI documentation locally at: `http://localhost:3000/api-docs`

 ## Error handling